kristofzerbe/kiko.io/source/_posts/Add-website-to-Trello-card-the-better-way.md

 tags:
   - Trello
   - Browser
-date: 2020-09-07 15:17:21
-subtitle: Avoid default share, use the Trello bookmarklet
 ---
 I was looking for a new way to store interesting website articles for reading later, as Pocket, my favourite tool until here, gets worse and worse.
 As I am a big [Trello](https://trello.com) fan, I wanted to give it a chance to be Pockets successor on my smartphone, where I'm reading mostly.